 For more information contact Access Canberra on 13 22 81.

-Do not attempt to look after sick or injured wildlife if you are not a licensed and trained carer with RSPCA Wildlife.
+Do not attempt to look after sick or injured wildlife if you are not a licensed and trained ACT Wildlife carer.